isomerpages/moe-angmokiopri/pages/Our School Rules.md

 *   Students are expected to adhere to the 4 B’s.

-    Be Here: Attendance
+&nbsp; &nbsp; Be Here: Attendance
-    Be On Time: Punctuality
+&nbsp; &nbsp; Be On Time: Punctuality
-    Be Kind: Good behavior and conduct
+&nbsp; &nbsp; Be Kind: Good behavior and conduct
-    Be Safe: Overall safety and well-being
+&nbsp; &nbsp; Be Safe: Overall safety and well-being

 *   Students must finish all homework and assignments on time.